o19s/splainer-search/README.md

 ```

 We use NP to publish splainer-search to npmjs.org.
 You need to update the
-`CHANGELOG.md` with your new version, but you don't need to touch `package.json`,
+`CHANGELOG.md` with your new version and the date, but you don't need to touch `package.json`,
 the `np` script bumps that file!

 ```